The Clorox Stock Dividend For Income, Growth, And Safety

 Clorox carries a relatively high amount of debt including lease obligations.
 Thus using a fair amount of financial leverage.
 Making their debt to equity ratio checks in at a lofty 2.4 to 1.

 As mentioned, the returns to shareholders are in the form of share repurchases and dividends.
 And this leads to a higher debt to equity ratio over time.

 However, it does bear watching.
 And I’m glad the company has identified debt management as the #3 priority for using cash flow.

 Clorox has a Baa1 and A- credit rating from Moody’s and S&P, respectively.

-Most solid dividend-paying companies hold an investment-grade credit rating.
+A solid dividend-paying company normally has an investment-grade credit rating.
 The Clorox ratings are at the lower end of investment-grade.
 The high debt levels likely play a role in the credit ratings being a little lower.